 If you look on a satellite you will begin to notice just how green Togo and Ghana really are.
 This is one of the rainiest parts of Africa and the prime meridian begins to make it’s way through the tropics at about 9 degrees latitude.

 The prime meridian only hits Togo in the north western part of the country, for around 26 total miles.
 If you look on Google Maps you can see there is a little notch of land that Togo owns extending into Ghana.
 There is a small town that is sandwich between the two countries of Burkina Faso and Ghana but doesn’t has a name on Google Maps.
 I looked it up and it’s called Senkase.

 From here it enters back into Ghana and the landscape is still mostly arid but with some vegetation.
-Maybe a town or two but from a satellite view, pretty sparse.
+Only a few towns exist and as a whole it’s pretty sparse.
 Back in Togo it’s pretty much the same story but with a few more villages.
 The further south the land becomes even more green.